Informing our members of the latest developments

 The Clinical Imaging Board is a partnership between IPEM, the Royal College of Radiologists and the Society and College of Radiographers, which provides guidance, oversight and support for the continuing development of high quality clinical imaging services for patients in the UK.

-IPEM sponsors the Science in Parliament magazine, which is the journal of the Parliamentary and Scientific Committee.
+IPEM sponsors the Science in Parliament magazine, (accessible to members only, so will need to log in when clicking on the link) which is the journal of the Parliamentary and Scientific Committee.
 This has two main objectives, which are to inform the scientific and industrial communities of activities within Parliament of a scientific nature and of the progress of relevant legislation, and to keep Members of Parliament abreast of scientific affairs.

 The Institute also ensures members' views are heard on the issue of Brexit and the potential impact it might have on the science and engineering community by attending meetings, responding to consultations and collaborating with partners.